highlyavailable/RateMyProfessor.com-Web-Scraper/README.md

 # RateMyProfessor.com-Web-Scraper
-A python web scraper that extracts professor ratings from RateMyProfessor.com provided a unique school ID.
+A Python web scraper that extracts professor ratings from RateMyProfessor.com provided a unique school ID.